Makeup Artistry Schools in Louisiana

 Training in makeup artistry takes many forms and is offered at different places.
 Schools of hair dressing, hair styling, and cosmetology routinely offer makeup artistry programs.
 Some of the large cosmetics manufacturers also train makeup artists to use their particular line of cosmetics.
 Salons may offer workshops or seminars.
 Depending upon what you are wanting, training may take as short as a few hours or a weekend, or as long as a few weeks or months.
 Specialty makeup training, such as makeup for stage and theater, may take longer.
 In your program, you will study fundamentals of makeup application, techniques and tools for makeup application, selection of colors and pigments to flatter different face shapes and eye, skin, and hair color.
 You will learn about cleaning and sanitizing your tools and pigments.
 You will be introduced to television, film, and stage makeup application.
 You may learn body art, photo shoot and fashion makeup, makeup for special events such as weddings.
-Youll learn about professional etiquette and some aspects of running your own freelance makeup artistry business.
+You'll learn about professional etiquette and some aspects of running your own freelance makeup artistry business.

 Since Louisiana has a separate makeup permit application and requirement, you can avoid having to take an esthetician or cosmetology program, as other states require.
-In Louisiana, youll pay a $25 fee to get your permit, and the same amount when you renew every year by your birthday.
+In Louisiana, you'll pay a $25 fee to get your permit, and the same amount when you renew every year by your birthday.
 If you want to own your own salon one day, you may want to pursue a cosmetology license.
-Or if you would also like to give facials and other skin care services, compare esthetician programs while youre making a decision.
+Or if you would also like to give facials and other skin care services, compare esthetician programs while you're making a decision.

-Louisiana Board of Cosmetology
+Contact the Louisiana State Board of Cosmetology

-Baton Rouge, LA 70809
+- 11622 Sunbelt Court Baton Rouge, LA 70809